ffhibnese/Model-Inversion-Attack-ToolBox/README.md

 [Xuan Wang](https://faculty.hitsz.edu.cn/wangxuan),
 [Shu-Tao Xia](https://www.sigs.tsinghua.edu.cn/xst/main.htm)

+🎉🎉 Our survey paper about model inversion (Privacy Leakage on DNNs: A Survey of Model Inversion Attacks and Defenses) has been **accepted by the International Journal of Computer Vision (IJCV) 2026**!

 Welcome to **MIA**!
 This repository is a comprehensive open-source Python benchmark for model inversion attacks, which is well-organized and easy to get started.
 It includes uniform implementations of advanced and representative model inversion methods, formulating a unified and reliable framework for a convenient and fair comparison between different model inversion methods.
 Our repository is continuously updated in **https://github.com/ffhibnese/Model-Inversion-Attack-ToolBox**.